WTR-GITHUB/PYTHON_II_PART/OOP-Advanced-[lesson-1]:---Inheritance.md

 ### MRO - Method Resolution Order

-In Python, when a class inherits from multiple superclasses, it can be ambiguous which version of an attribute or method to use.
+In Python, when a class inherits from multiple super classes, it can be ambiguous which version of an attribute or method to use.
 To resolve this ambiguity, Python uses a mechanism called the **method resolution order (MRO)**.

-The MRO is the order in which a class's attributes and methods are inherited from its `superclasses`.
+The MRO is the order in which a class's attributes and methods are inherited from its `super classes`.
 It determines which implementation of an attribute or method will be used when an instance of the class calls it.

 Here's an example of how the MRO works in Python: